satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 to perform comprehensive evaluation, (3) acknowledge reviewers, (4) quantify review quality, and (5) expedite the post-publication review process and allow it to continue indefinitely.
-With the continued inclusion of new comments (or, alternatively, Wikipedia-style edits), the concept of a “publication” itself gives way to a forum or an evolving dialogue.
+With the continued inclusion of new comments, the concept of a “publication” itself gives way to a forum or an evolving dialogue.
 In this sense, review can be seen as a form of coauthorship.

 .. figure:: images/image08.png
    :align: center